refuel-ai/autolabel/README.md

 ```python
 labels, output_df, metrics = agent.run('dataset.csv', max_items=100)
 ```

-## Features

-1. Autolabel data for [NLP tasks](https://docs.refuel.ai/guide/tasks/classification_task/) such as classification, question-answering and named entity-recognition, entity matching and more.
-2. Seamlessly use commercial and open source [LLMs](https://docs.refuel.ai/guide/llms/llms/) from providers such as OpenAI, Anthropic, HuggingFace, Google and more.
-3. Leverage research-proven LLM techniques to boost label quality, such as few-shot learning and chain-of-thought prompting.
-4. [Confidence estimation](https://docs.refuel.ai/guide/accuracy/confidence/) and explanations out of the box for every single output label
-5. [Caching and state management](https://docs.refuel.ai/guide/reliability/state-management/) to minimize costs and experimentation time

 ## Contributing
 Autolabel is a rapidly developing project.
 We welcome contributions in all forms - bug reports, pull requests and ideas for improving the library.